TobiaszZaleski/Hello_World/README.md

 Hello

-I've changed the file as they told me so now it's changed, yaay.
+I've changed the file as they told me to, so now it's changed, yaay.